E-LeLuan/Duncans_Grant/README.md

 The .asc files are taken from the `wider_aois` folder.
 The processed files are written to `FixAlign` with the suffix `_fa`.

 The `Parameters_info` document contains an explanation of the relevant parameters.

+You may get some data loss as the fixalign script seems to encounter some unknown problems on the same participant numbers, in our case 5 participants (24, 27, 35, 52, 84).

+With the files you have created you can complete eyedry analysis on them once you've completed the remaining steps below in data extraction.
+For clarity of workflow I have moved the fixalign tidied asc files into a folder named FA_tidy.

 ## Data Extraction